Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🧭 Wikilock track

-If you want to download the track, here’s the Wikilock track of the route.
+We also suggest you download the hike’s track on your phone.
+Here’s our Wikilock track of the route.

 Gear recommendations

 It’s not all sunshine and heat in the Catalan mountains!
-The weather can change rapidly, as it happened to us.
-It was sunny in the morning, and soon as we got to the Ulldeter hut, the weather changed abruptly, and it started snowing!
+The weather can change rapidly, as it did to us.
+It was sunny in the morning, but as soon as we got to the Ulldeter hut, the weather changed abruptly, and it started snowing!

-We recommend taking some winter clothes (even though you hike in summer), a waterproof jacket and some safety equipment, such as an emergency blanket and a first aid kit.
+We recommend packing some winter clothes (even though you hike in summer), a waterproof jacket and some safety equipment, such as an emergency blanket and a first aid kit.

 Earplugs are also highly recommended; we bet you’ll appreciate them if your neighbour starts snoring!